pyuriy/devops/rhel7-8-upgrade.md

 **Pro Tip**: Compare pre- and post-upgrade configs with a script like `compare_etc_after_os_patching.pl` to spot changes.

-#### 3. Fix Symlinks and SELinux
+#### 3. SELinux
-Ensure system stability by addressing symlinks and SELinux settings:
-- Fix symlinks: `ln -snf storage_big /storage`.
 - Set SELinux to permissive: Edit `/etc/selinux/config` to `SELINUX=permissive` and confirm with `getenforce`.
+- set it to disable is the best to make the upgrdae proccess quicker

 #### 4. Register the Correct Subscription
 Clean and re-register your subscription to align with RHEL 8: